 Dr. Rick Blackwood has been the lead pastor of Christ Fellowship for the past 20 years.
-Recently, he has not been feeling well and went for tests this week.
+In October 2016, he was not been feeling well and went for tests.
 In late October, he received the results showing he has colon cancer.

 UPDATES ON PASTOR RICK BLACKWOOD